-Before we visit today's author, I want to announce that the winner of the signed copy of Captured by Moonlight, by Christine Lindsay, is:
+Before we talk with today's author, I want to announce that the winner of the signed copy of A Man to Trust, by Carrie Turansky, is:

 Congratulations!
-I'll email you today to get your mailing address, and we'll get your book to you right away.
+I'll contact you both today for your snail mail addresses, and we'll get your books to you right away.
 I encourage readers to keep commenting and/or subscribe at right (above my list of books) in order to participate in future book give-aways!
-Subscribers are entered a second time when they comment.

-Now let's meet novelist Hannah Alexander, author of Keeping Faith (Love Inspired Suspense, September 2013).
+Now let's revisit Hannah Alexander, author of Eye of the Storm (Love Inspired Suspense, Harlequin, March 2012).

-Please tell us three random things we might not know about you.
+Please tell us a few random things we might not know about you.

-Please tell us a bit more about the plot of Keeping Faith.
+Please tell us a bit more about the plot of Eye of the Storm.

-What is it about Victoria that will make your readers care about her?
+What is it about Gerard and Megan that will make your readers care about them?

 If you were the casting director for the film version of your novel, who would play your lead roles?